nicolehuey/seesaw-image-search/README.md

 - **Save Button on Hover**: Click the "Save" button that appears on hover over any image
 - **Modal Download**: Download full-size images from the modal view
 - **Direct Download**: Images download directly to your device without opening new tabs
-- **Smart Filenames**: Downloads use meaningful filenames based on image title and ID

 ### User Experience
 - **Infinite Scroll**: Automatically loads more images as you scroll down